ehjjjj/zft/README.md

 ./pe07 cases.txt > out5.txt //Your output
 </pre>

 Then we run our code and compare the two output files.
+To verfiy, you can apply the RegEx rules to ensure the correctness of your ouput.
+For each difference you will lose 0.1 points out of 5.